If you are going to contest a ticket, do not pay the fine or penalty. Once a ticket is paid, you are no longer able to contest it.

 - Pay for a Booted or Towed Vehicle

-Please note that if you pay a ticket by credit card and subsequently reverse your payment, you will not be notified by DC DMV.
-The notice of infraction will be processed as if no payment had been received.
-This may cause a default judgment to be entered against you resulting in your license or driving privileges being suspended for a moving violation and the ticket being sent to collections for all violations.
+Note: if you pay a ticket by credit card and subsequently reverse your payment, the notice of infraction will be processed as if no payment had been received.
+This may cause a default judgment to be entered against you and the ticket being sent to collections for all violations.
 Subsequently, you will not be able to process any future payments with a credit or debit card.

 Have your ticket number and credit card information available when you pay online.
-DC government accepts Mastercard, Visa, Discover, and American Express.
+For payments, DC government accepts Mastercard, Visa, Discover, and American Express.